 Those with a bachelor of science (B.S.) or bachelor of arts (B.A.) degree from the University of Wisconsin–Madison or other accredited institutions may, if eligible, pursue a second bachelor's degree from the College of Agricultural and Life Sciences.

 Those who have been out of school for one semester or more must apply for admission (or readmission) with the regular undergraduate application.
 Continuing UW–Madison students do not need to submit this form.
-All candidates need a dean's permission from the Office of Undergraduate Programs and Services to work toward a second bachelor's degree.
+All candidates need a dean's permission from the Office of Academic Affairs to work toward a second bachelor's degree.
 A minimum of a 2.0 GPA is required.
 Several college majors require a higher GPA.

 The following requirements for the second bachelor's degree must be met: